R-i-cks/Sign-up-Form/README.md

 # Sign-up-Form

-This is a repository for an Odin's project, consisting in a login page
+This is a repository for an Odin's project, consisting of a login page